KnowEnG/quickstart-demos/pipeline_readmes/README-GSC.md

 This file contains a description of the different output files of the gene set characterization (GSC) pipeline.
-The downloaded zip file will contain up to nine other reference files.
+The downloaded zip file will contain up to eight other reference files.
 The format of some output files will vary depending on the parameter options selected.

 #### Results File
  - A) gsc_results.txt - Gene Set Characterization Results File